hornbuck/spring-hackathon-23/README.md

 ```
 pip install pygame openai
 ```
 3. You also need to generate your own OpenAI key (from here: https://platform.openai.com/account/api-keys).
-Then, inside the 'beavUp' folder, click the file: 'gpt.py' and replace the key on line 5.
+Then, inside the *beavUp* folder, click the file: *gpt.py* and replace the key on line 5.
 For security reasons, NEVER copy-paste the key as plaintext if you plan to publish code online.
 It is highly recommended to read the key as encrypted text from a separate file.

 4. Navigate to the directory where you stored the game files.
 Run beaver.py to start playing.
 You can do this from the command line:
 ```